reflectoring/reflectoring.github.io/_posts/2021-03-21-clean-unit-tests-with-mockito.md

   }
 ```

-Declaring the behaviour only differs by the last call in the method chain.
+Declaring the behavior only differs by the last call in the method chain.
 With `thenThrow()`, we advise Mockito to throw an
 `IllegalArgumentException` in this case.

 In our case, we just assert that our `CityService` implementation re-throws the exception.